Dhaka’s air continues to be ‘moderate’

-Dhaka, the overcrowded capital city of Bangladesh, has ranked 19th on the list of cities with the worst air quality with an AQI score of 84 at 10:20am Friday morning.
+Dhaka, the overcrowded capital city of Bangladesh, has ranked 14th on the list of cities with the worst air quality with an AQI score of 97 at 10:20am on Wednesday morning.

-Friday Dhaka’s air was classified as "moderate" referring to a light health threat, according to the AQI index.
+On Wednesday Dhaka’s air was classified as "moderate", referring to a light health threat, according to the AQI index.

 Such air quality continued for the past several days.